eclab/grains/README.md

 A Note Quantizer.
 Requires Mozzi.

 Status: Working, but requires a lookup table to deal with some nonlinearity in the pitch output of GRAINS.
-I do not know if this nonlinearity varies from unit to unit, or if it changes as the unit warms up.
-I could use some help from other people with GRAINS units.
+The table is tuned for my GRAINS: I do not know if it matches other people's GRAINS.
+I need feedback from prople regarding this.

 ## Ruckus